omgnetwork/ewallet/README.md

     docker-compose up -d
     ```

-Had a problem during the installation?
-See [Setup Troubleshooting Guide](docs/setup/troubleshooting.md).
+Encountered a problem during the installation?
+See the [Setup Troubleshooting Guide](docs/setup/troubleshooting.md).

 For other platforms or a more advanced setup, see alternative installation below.